 - That the plaintiff suffered an injury.

-If you can show that the above-mentioned elements exist in your case, you may be entitled to compensatory or even punitive damages.
+If your Naples personal injury attorney can show that the above-mentioned elements exist in your case, you may be entitled to compensatory or even punitive damages.

 Florida has a four (4) year statute of limitations in regards to personal injury cases, which begin on the date of the accident/incident.
 If death resulted from the incident, there is a two (2) year time period, starting on the date of death.
 If an action is not filed within the appropriate time, you will forfeit your rights to do so.Contact the Personal Injury Attorneys in Naples with Over 30 Years Experience